KyleM157/jettywatch/index.markdown

 | 16:13  | H      |          4.7  |
 | 22:39  | L      |          0.2  |

 I have less confidence in forecasting for Saturday.
-There is still some long period swell mixing in (1.5'@13s or so) with a favorable SE swell direction.
-Our windswell at this point is smaller and very steep angled (3.5'@9s).
-Winds are going to be strong offshore at around 17kts.
-At this point, I'd expect stomach high surf for the morning but that could change.
+There is still some long period swell mixing in (2.5'@12s or so) with a favorable SE swell direction.
+Our windswell at this point is smaller (1'@10s).
+Winds are going to be strong offshore at around 20kts.
+At this point, I'd expect lully waist-stomach high surf for the morning but that could change.

 Notes: A lot of uncertainty at this point.
 I'd expect fairly small surf with strong offshore winds.
 The swell direction is likely to be favorable if conditions come together.
 The dropping tide in the morning is going to be the best window.
+Hopefully the longer period surf holds up against the wind.

 Best Board: Groveler or Daily Driver depending on how fast the surf fades.
-Check back later.

 ---